sergei-maertens/django-ponyjs/docs/rest_client/models.rst

 with the object itself, so a ``Pizza`` instance ``new Pizza({id: 10})`` would resolve to ``http://example.com/api/v1/pizzas/pizza/10/``.

-These endpoints can be configured:
+These auto-discovered endpoints can ofcourse be specified manually:

 .. code-block:: js